Paradigm4/dev_tools/README.md

 ```
 * The wget and tar programs must be installed on the coordinator node, and
 the tar program must be installed on all SciDB nodes.
-* Installation must be initiated from the coordinator node.
+* Installation must be initiated from instance ID 0.
 * The plugin repository must build with the simple command `make`.

 Note that plugins that rely on system libraries require that those libraries